Flyers Travel Team 2022

 Players will be required to purchase their uniform, and any other necessary gear for the season.
 Depending on the season and apparel availability, families are typically required to make a one-time purchase of a “Team Gear Bag” in their first season with the program.
-A “Team Gear Bag” includes: a game uniform, socks, a practice uniform (required to be worn at all team practices), warm-ups for game days, and a gym bag.
-Gear bags are $200.
+A “Team Gear Bag” includes: two game uniforms, socks, a practice uniform (required to be worn at all team practices), warm-ups for game days, and a gym bag.
+Gear bags are $175.

 Try-Outs and Holding Roster Spots

-Every three months we hold try-outs to fill open roster spots.
+Every three or four months we hold try-outs to fill open roster spots.
 These try-outs will be announced on www.FoothillHoops.org.
 Try-outs are usually held in February (for spring), May (for summer), August (for fall) and November (for winter).
-In August, we roster a brand new 10u boys team and add a significant number of incoming 5thgrade girls.
+In August, we typically roster a brand new 10u boys team and add a significant number of incoming 5thgrade girls.